Board of Education Policy 7521: Students with Life-Threatening Health Conditions

 d) Transportation;

-e) Fund raisers and bake sales;
+e) Fundraisers and bake sales;

 f) Parties and holiday celebrations;

-g) Field trips;
+g) Field trips; and

-h) Before and after school programs.
+h) Before and after school-administered programs

-The District will work toward assisting students in the self-management of their chronic health condition based upon the student’s knowledge level and skill by:
+The District will work toward assisting students in the self-management of their health condition(s) based upon the student’s knowledge level and skill by:

 c) Providing appropriately trained licensed persons as required by law;

-d) Developing an emergency plan for the student; and
+d) Developing an emergency plan for the student;

-e) Providing ongoing staff and student education.
+e) Providing ongoing staff and student education;

 Americans with Disabilities Act, 42 USC Section 12101 et seq.